Encrypt Passwords with the Cipher Tool¶

 directory where the cipher tool scripts reside. -

-Run the cipher tool by executing the command corresponding to your operating system:
+Run the cipher tool by executing the command corresponding to your encryption method and operating system:

 -